 It’s open tothird graders through first gradersand lasts six hours.
 Set against the backdrop of the school’s main buildings, the race features hidden missions, crossword puzzles, real-time leaderboards, and a championship game to keep kids on their toes.
 The Kids Run Campus Race is held at major schools such as Seoul National University.
 Check out more information here.

-Playgrounds are a great place to spend time with your kids.
-For kids who need to burn off some energy, we recommend the Achasan Forest Playground.
-Located behind the Achasan Administration Office, it is in the middle of the forest, with large trees providing cool shade, making it a refreshing place to play even in the middle of summer.
+A playground is a great place to spend time with your kids.
+For kids who need to burn off some energy, we recommend Acha Mountain Forest Playground.
+Located behind the Achasan Management Office, it is located in the middle of the forest, and the large trees provide cool shade, making it refreshing even in the middle of summer.
 You can get your hands in the dirt and run through the trees, something you can’t do in the city center.
 There are trampolines, climbing poles, slides, and hammocks for kids of all ages to enjoy.
 There’s also a cafe just a five-minute walk away where you can grab a quick snack or drink.
 If your kids aren’t too young, you can climb up to the middle of Mount Achasan.

 📍 3-19, Guui-dong, Gwangjin-gu, Seoul